JordanYefet/Konimbo/README.md

 Heroku - https://e-commerce-web-jordanyefet.herokuapp.com/
 ```
 ### This project demonstrates a simple E-Commerce website (still in development).
-### I get the products through an API call and save the state in Vuex.
+### I get the products through an API call and and manage the state with Vuex.
-### I have different routing for each product, which I handle with Vue-Router.
+### I handle the routing with Vue-Router.
 .
 .
 .